 Horatio Alger wrote rags-to-riches stories about poor boys who succeed through hard work, often helped by a wealthy benefactor with a guilty secret.
+He had his own guilty secret.

 Alger is often believed to have patterned his earnest young characters after himself.